Hanabi-Live/hanabi-live/docs/SECURITY.md

 ### Owner

-The site is paid for out of pocket by me, Zamiel, a Hanabi enthusiast from America.
+The site is owned by me (Zamiel), a Hanabi enthusiast from America.
+It is paid for out of pocket.
 The site does not run any ads and is not monetized in any way.

 <br />